EvanQuan/qvim/README.md

 #### Mac
 I strongly recommend that you use [iTerm2](https://www.iterm2.com/), as it is strictly better than the default terminal.
 It supports 24-bit color and has a bunch of other fancy stuff.
-Pretty much a necessity.

 #### Windows
-Use [Git Bash](https://git-scm.com/downloads) instead of command prompt.
+Use [Git Bash](https://git-scm.com/downloads).
 It uses `~/.vim` just as you would expect with Mac or Linux instead of `~/vimfiles` and behaves like a Unix terminal.
 I am aware there are other good terminals for Windows out there, but this is what I have been using.

 #### Linux
 Keep doing what you're doing. :penguin: